SQream/sqream_docs/third_party_tools/client_platforms/sas_viya.rst

    SQream recommends creating the directory ``/opt/sqream`` on the SAS Viya server.

-Configuring the JDBC Driver from the SAS Studio
+Configuring SAS Viya
 -------------------
-After installing the JDBC driver, you must configure the JDBC driver from the SAS Studio.
+After installing the JDBC driver, you must configure the JDBC driver from the SAS Studio so that it can be used with SQream Studio.

 **To configure the JDBC driver from the SAS Studio:**